v1v4k/FoodApp/README.md

-        No reloading while navigating b/w the pages only one network call when we load the page for the first time other network call is fetching the "swiggy api"
+        No reloading while navigating b/w the pages only one network call when we load the page for the first time other network call is fetching the "swiggy api" Dynamic Routing
+    creating different pages for different restaurants
+    using {params} hook in ResMenu to get resId from the url (/restaurants/resId) using this resId in url to fetch the resMenu data destructuring the data should be done after checking for null with if statement orelse we get errors